Hydrogen-hyd/Hydrogen/README.md

 - **Hydrogen Token Standard**: Simplified tools for creating and managing tokens.
 - **Cross-Chain Compatibility**: Interact seamlessly with other blockchain networks.
-- **Hydrogen Wallet**: A secure wallet for managing HYD and other tokens.
 - **NFT Marketplace**: A platform for creating, buying, and selling NFTs with minimal environmental impact.

 ---